-This October, my family will celebrate nine years with our dog Vincent.
+This October, my family will celebrate nine years with our dog, Vincent.
 His life with us has been one wild roller coaster ride.

 Shortly after we adopted him, we became a full-time RV family.
 For nearly two years, he traveled with us.
 He went everywhere we went.
 From our home in Ohio to a campsite at the Space and Rocket Center in Alabama, to a hotel in Atlanta, to a road trip across Arkansas, to Texas, and eventually along the Gulf Coast.
-In his short life he’s climbed trails in the mountains and splashed in cool water under a cascading waterfalls during summer hikes in the south.
+In his short life, he’s climbed trails in the mountains and splashed in cool water under a cascading waterfall during summer hikes in the south.

 He doesn’t go as often as he used to since we’ve settled back down in our home state of Ohio, but he still enjoys a good road trip or drive to Grandma and Grandpa’s house for a visit.

 These days our road trips with Vincent are much shorter and much closer to home.
 It’s also much easier to prepare for a road trip with Vincent since we aren’t crossing state lines.
 Previously, we’d plan a trip to the vet to make sure all his shots were up to date and to get a well puppy certificate- basically a piece of paper saying that he wasn’t currently sick.
 I never had to show this since we don’t kennel him when we travel, but some campgrounds require them when you’re camping with pets so it’s nice to have on hand.